WaiveCar/WaiveScreen/README.md

-# WaiveScreen
-WaiveScreen related stuff.

-So some terms:
+Some terms:

-  * Contract - this is what someone has paid us for displaying in a specific region at a specific time range.
+  * Contract - What someone has paid us for displaying in a specific region at a specific time range.
+There's assets and an account associated with it.
 It's either satisfying, completed, failed, or pending.
   * Screen - The thing that sits on top of the car
   * Server - Machine(s) living off in the cloud with Peter Pan, may be distributed with a load balancer

-Let's go over the SCREEN parts:
+The SCREEN parts:

   * Screen display
     * Displays advertisements on the screen.